Odise Roshi: Senior team

-After being given his first senior international call-up by Josip Kuže on 30 September 2011, Roshi made his debut with the Albanian senior team on 7 October, playing ful-90 minutes in the penultimate UEFA Euro 2012 qualifying match against France which ended in a 3–0 loss.
+He received his first senior call-up from head coach Josip Kuže on 30 September 2011, and made his debut on 7 October 2011, playing the full 90 minutes in a UEFA Euro 2012 qualifying Group D match against France, which ended in a 3–0 away defeat.

-Roshi then continued to be part of senior team, appearing in numerous friendlies before being included in September 2012 for the opening 2014 FIFA World Cup qualification matches against Cyprus and Switzerland.
-He played only in the second match against Switzerland which finished in a 2–0 away loss with Roshi appearing as substitute.
-Roshi scored his first international goal later on 16 October in the match against Slovenia, heading home an Emiljano Vila cross to give his team a 1–0 home win.
-Roshi then finished his World Cup qualifying campaign by playing 8 matches, 5 of them as starter, collecting 564 minutes as Albania finished 5th in Group E.
+Roshi went on to feature in several friendlies under head coach Gianni De Biasi before being included in the squad for the opening matches of the 2014 FIFA World Cup qualification in September 2012 against Cyprus and Switzerland.
+He appeared only in the latter, coming on as a substitute in a 2–0 away defeat to Switzerland.
+Roshi scored his first international goal on 16 October 2012 against Slovenia, heading in the only goal of a 1–0 victory.
+On 11 October 2013, Roshi won a penalty in a 2–1 away defeat to Switzerland, with Hamdi Salihi converting in the 90+1st minute.
+He made a total of eight appearances during the qualifying campaign, starting five matches and playing 564 minutes, as Albania finished fifth in the group.

-Roshi spent the UEFA Euro 2016 qualifying campaign between bench and field, making only five appearances in the team's successful qualifying campaign.
-In the opening match away against Portugal on 7 September 2014, Roshi provided the match's only goal with a cross which found Bekim Balaj.
-It was also the first ever win against "Seleção das Quinas".
-He missed out the matches in October 2014 due to a hamstring injury.
-He played full-90 minutes in final match away against Armenia, building up the third Albania goal scored by Sadiku as Albania won 3–0 which confirmed their place in UEFA Euro 2016, its first ever appearance at a major men's football tournament.
+In the opening match of the UEFA Euro 2016 qualifying campaign on 7 September 2014, away against Portugal, Roshi provided the assist for the only goal of the game, crossing to Bekim Balaj.
+This marked Albania's first ever win against the "Seleção das Quinas".
+Throughout the qualifying campaign, Roshi continued mainly as a substitute, making a total of five appearances.
+He played the full 90 minutes in the final qualifying match away to Armenia, contributing to Albania's third goal scored by Armando Sadiku in a 3–0 win, which confirmed their qualification for UEFA Euro 2016.
+This was Albania's first appearance at a major men's football tournament.

 On 21 May 2016, Roshi was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.
+On 3 June 2016, in Albania's final friendly before UEFA Euro 2016, Roshi assisted Sadiku's 13th-minute equaliser in a 3–1 home defeat to Ukraine.

-He played as a starter in the opening Group A match against Switzerland which was lost 1–0.
-Then he went on to play in the remaining two matches as substitute as Albania finished 3rd in Group A with three points and with a goal difference –2, and was ranked last in the third-placed teams, which eventually eliminated them.
+He played as a starter in the opening Group A match against Switzerland, which was lost 1–0.
+Roshi then featured as a substitute in the remaining two group matches as Albania finished third in Group A with three points and a goal difference of –2.
+Albania were ranked last among the third-placed teams and were consequently eliminated from the tournament.